 LOHP and LOSH have each developed a listserv and a group email list for Northern, Central, and Southern California WOSH Specialists and trainers.
 Through these listservs, WOSH Specialists and trainers are regularly invited to meetings and events that will supplement their knowledge of workplace health and safety and injury and illness prevention practices.
 In addition, LOHP and LOSH publish and email newsletters in English and Spanish to update WOSH Specialists on actions that have been taken in the workplace and on upcoming courses or skill-building conferences and workshops.
 Articles are written by program staff, WOSH Specialists, and trainers.
+Also, articles published in WCAHS' Proximamente training newsletter are distributed to individuals who have previously attended a WOSHTEP-sponsored training.
 LOHP has a WOSH Specialist Facebook page to encourage Specialists to stay in touch with one another and with WOSHTEP staff about health and safety issues that arise in their workplaces.
 Efforts have been made to implement alternative ways to communicate with WOSH Specialists who do not have access to a computer and with those who do not speak English.